YeshwantBhat/GettingCleaningData/CodeBook.md

 tBodyAccJerkmeanZ - Mean of Body  acceleration jerk  in Z-Axis and time domain.

-tBodyAccJerkstdX  - Mean of std of Body  acceleration jerk  in X-Axis and time domain.
+tBodyAccJerkstdmeanX  - Mean of std of Body  acceleration jerk  in X-Axis and time domain.

-tBodyAccJerkstdY  - Mean of std of Body  acceleration jerk  in Y-Axis and time domain.
+tBodyAccJerkstdmeanY  - Mean of std of Body  acceleration jerk  in Y-Axis and time domain.

-tBodyAccJerkstdZ  - Mean of std of Body  acceleration jerk  in Z-Axis and time domain.
+tBodyAccJerkstdmeanZ  - Mean of std of Body  acceleration jerk  in Z-Axis and time domain.

 tBodyGyromeanX    - Mean of Body angular velocity in X-Axis and time domain.